UCI-GDIM31/class-activities-BilalPayton/README.md

 in the world.
 I fixed this by freezing the X and Z axis positions in it's Rigidbody and checking Is Trigger on it.

+### W5
+I had no questions.

+1. The Deer class needs a NavMeshAgent member variable and a Transform member variable.

+2. The Deer class also needs a Start() method, a GetComponent() method, and a SetDestination() method.

+3. The Start() method should be used to move the deer at the start of the game, the GetComponent() method should be used to get the NavMeshAgent component in the inspector, and the SetDestination() method should be used to set the destination where the deer should walk to using the NavMeshAgent component.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727